 Or so we thought.
 In a classic 'Please Understand' moment, an official statement and video apology from Nintendo confirmed that the entire project had been scrapped and would be restarted with the involvement of original Metroid Prime development studio, Retro.
 Shinya Takahashi, Senior Managing Executive Officer at Nintendo thanked fans for their excitement and support and explained that "the current development progress has not reached the standard we seek in a sequel to the Metroid Prime series".

 It was very disappointing news, to be sure, although the fact that Retro Studios was back in the frame helped mitigate ire from fans.
 Soon job listings started cropping up indicating that Retro would be starting from scratch rather than using any work already done by Bandai Namco.
-In June, Retro was still seeking an Art Director for the project, with ex-Halo character modeller Kyle Hefley reported to have joined the studio by October - presumably working on Metroid Prime 4, although that remains unconfirmed.
+In June, Retro was still seeking an Art Director for the project, with ex-Halo character modeller Kyle Hefley reported to have joined the studio by October, and ex-DICE art director Jhony Ljungstedt moved from EA's studio to Retro - potentially working on Metroid Prime 4, although that remains unconfirmed.

 What's been confirmed about Metroid Prime 4?